pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you want to sell tours and tickets as individual products, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.

+### Assigning resources to dates

+In order to assign resources to dates, navigate to :navpath:Your organizer: → :fa3-calendar: Scheduling → Dashboard:.
+Click :btn:Dates with not all resources scheduled:.
+This takes you to a page titled "Dates missing resources" which lists all dates with unfulfilled resource requirements.
+It should list all dates you created in the previous step.

+Click one of the dates.
+Under "Additional settings", you can find the "Schedule" settings.
+There is a field for every resource type that is required by one of the products assigned to this date.
+The required properties of the resource are listed below that field.
+Click the field and select the individual resource you want to assign.

+Assume, for instance, your date requires a resource of the type "Guide".
+The required properties are "Children", "Egypt", and "English".
+Click the field and select a guide that fulfills those requirements.

+Click the :btn:Save: button.
+As soon as you do this, your event's contact mail address will send an email to the resource's notification email address.

+###